 THE BSA ADULT APPLICATION IS REQUIRED, EVEN IF YOU ARE CURRENTLY REGISTERED IN ANOTHER POSITION.
 Merit badge counselor is a district-level position and therefore requires a new registration.
 It is similar to being registered as a Webelos Den Leader and also an Assistant Scoutmaster – separate applications are required for both positions.

 Some of the merit badges have specific certifications or other qualifications required to be a counselor; these are Canoeing, Climbing, Lifesaving, Rifle Shooting, Rowing, Scuba Diving, Shotgun Shooting, Snow Sports, Swimming, Whitewater.
-There are other special requirements for swimming, watercraft actitivites, and CPR instruction.
-See Section 184.108.40.206 of the Guide to Advancement.
+There are other special requirements for swimming, watercraft activities, and CPR instruction.
+See Section 188.8.131.52 of the Guide to Advancement.

 Earning merit badges gives a Scout the self-confidence that comes from overcoming obstacles to achieve a goal.
 The steps to follow in the merit badge program are:

 Each district, working with the Council Registrar, maintains a list of merit badge counselors.
 Only those on the official list are allowed to sign off that a Scout has completed the merit badge.
 Each district has a merit badge counselor coordinator (aka Dean).
-The dean for each district is listed below.
+For find for districts dean please contact your District Executive.